aymericbeaumet/dotfiles/README.md

 ![overview](http://beaumet.me/dotfiles/images/overview.png)

-This prompt is split in two part:
+This prompt is split in two parts:

 - In the left part: